 Grandma recently became a Junior Ranger.
 Yes, Grandma at 67 years of age became an official Junior Ranger at Kings Canyon National Park.

 Some adults attending the campfire program thought that an older person becoming a Junior Ranger was unusual.
-One woman in the row behind me thought that an adult receiving a Junior Ranger badge “was just wrong.”
+One woman thought that an adult receiving a Junior Ranger badge “was just wrong.”
 Her gruff statement gnawed at me for several days.
 It demonstrated a common perception that Junior Ranger activities are just for kids and that an adult becoming a Junior Ranger is somehow ‘strange’.

 Grandma did have to complete an ‘older’ section of the Junior Ranger activities to earn her badge while her younger counterpart completed another.
 Both worked together, learned something new, and had fun.
 In fact, the entire family was involved with the activities, visiting places, and learning about the park.